-Party for one: how to plan a perfect first birthday
+How to plan the perfect first birthday party

 1. Choose a location with something for everyone

 When it comes to first birthday party venues, outdoor locations take the cake (pardon the pun).
 Not only are parties outside great for reducing food-related clean ups (which are inevitable for any event involving kids) but usually, outdoor venues are free to use.
 Look up what community gardens are in your area or host at a friend’s or family member’s house with an enclosed backyard.

 If you would prefer a first birthday party venue indoors, check out your local community or scout halls.
 These venues may not be fancy but usually, they’re purpose built for crowds of kids.
 Plus, you can often score access to a private space at a reasonable price.

 Private party venues aren’t in short supply but play centres or gaming halls (or any venue where you’ll have to share with others) can make it tough to keep an eye on wayward littlies.
 Our tip?
 Hold out until the kids are a little older for this style of party.

 Good seating, proximity to toilets, clear visibility of energetic kids and easy food preparation and clean-up facilities are the main boxes to tick.